trovu/trovu-data-user/README.md

 To add a new shortcut, follow the example in [shortcuts/g/1.txt](shortcuts/g/1.txt):

 - create a new directory using the keyword for its name,
-  - for instance create `shortcuts/e/` to have a new shortcut with `e`.
+  - for instance create `shortcuts/e/` to have a new shortcut with the keyword `e`.
 - create a file inside the directory with the argument number,
-  - for instance create `1.txt` for a shortcut with 1 argument
+  - for instance create `1.txt` for a shortcut with 1 argument.
 - inside the created file, place the template url,
   - like in the [given example](shortcuts/g/1.txt).